corderophi678/corderophilosophy.com/content/posts/2018-03-01--euthyphro/index.md

 "Time for me to go..."
 Such a clear and explicit blow-off.
 "Nahhhh...I'm done here, man.
 If you ain't leavin', I am!"

 So, to recap.
-Here are the main suggestions Euthyphro offers and the Socrates' rebuttals.
+Here are the main suggestions Euthyphro offers and Socrates' rebuttals.

 First, Euthyphro says,
 > "...the pious is to do what I am doing now, to prosecute the wrongdoer, be it about murder or temple robbery or anything else, whether the wrongdoer is your father or your mother or anyone else; not to prosecute is impious."
 [5e1]